edgelesssys/contrast/dev-docs/security-overview.md

 ## Architectural goals

+The Contrast architecture is designed to deliver four key properties:

-- **Isolation:** Workloads and processed data remain inaccessible to the infrastructure provider.
-This is achieved by executing pods within Confidential Virtual Machines (CVMs), leveraging runtime memory encryption, and enforcing end-to-end confidentiality and authenticity for all cluster communication.
+- **Isolation:** Workloads and processed data remain inaccessible to the infrastructure provider by running pods—a group of containers—inside Confidential Virtual Machines (CVMs).
+This setup leverages runtime memory encryption and enforces end-to-end confidentiality and authenticity across all cluster communication.

 - **Attestation:** Workload integrity is verified using hardware-based, provider-independent attestation mechanisms, ensuring that only verified and trusted workloads are executed.